Back | Home | Aller à version française

 4B3.
 The fluidity of indicial paths: metaphors and metonymies.
 Fire

 All the paths of hominid indiciality (indicium) slide into one another and comfort each other at every occasion.
-This was particularly the case since the metaphor (ocean of grass) and metonymy (the sail for the ship) were born from the gesture, spoken language and images.
-Metaphor often merged into indiciality (indicium) through similitude, and metonymy into indiciality (indicium) by contiguity, the latter then including and confounding the complementarity-coaptation, belonging, coincidence, the part for the whole, or the whole for the part.
+This was particularly the case since the metaphor (ocean of wheat) and metonymy (the sail instead of the ship) were born from the gesture, spoken language and images.
+Metaphor often became indiciality (indicium) through similitude, and metonymy became indiciality (indicium) by contiguity, the latter then including and confounding the complementarity-coaptation, belonging, coincidence, the part for the whole, or the whole for the part.
 This was the occasion for countless gratuitous magic and supposed comprehensions, but also for some very pertinent matching.
-For example, a metaphor says that "old age is to life what evening is to day" according to the example of Aristotle, or even that opens to the idea that the "sphere is to the ball what the circumference is to the disk".
+For example, a metaphor says that "old age is to life what evening is to day", according to the example of Aristotle, or even that opens to the idea that the "sphere is to the ball what the circumference is to the disk".
 In turn, transversalizing Homo's faculty and desire of indiciality (indicium) have made metaphor and metonymy proliferate.

 Indiciality (indicium), encouraged by the integrating senses of Homo and by its neutralizing, comparative, generalizing, abstractive brain, powerfully contributes to Homo's global perception of the environment.
 Because of its vague, its blur, its omnipresence and its multi directional-character, indiciality gives the edifice of the hominid *woruld an in(de)finitely large base.
 It is also sufficiently available for its *woruld to become in(de)finitely high and varied.
 Indicia are salient and especially pregnant in the literal sense of pregnance; in Greek, the indicium was known as "tek-mèrion", from the same root as giving birth: "tikteïn".